MagalixTechnologies/templates/stable/elasticsearch/README.md

 ## Visualizing

-Once you have narrowed the available down to the information that interests you, the next step is to create a graphical depiction of the data so that you can identify trends over time.
+After configuring the desired twitter-keywords, and configure logstash to connect to both Twitter and Elasticsearch, you may need to create a graphical depiction of the data so that you can identify trends over time.

-Kibana will be available through service kibana, and one will be able to access it from within the cluster or proxy it through the Kubernetes API Server, as follows:
+You will be able to do this using Kibana, but accessing the following link:

 ```
 http://<KIBANA_END_POINT>/api/v1/proxy/namespaces/default/services/kibana/proxy
 ```

-The first time you visit the Kibana URL you will be asked to configure your view of the ingested logs.
-Select the option for time series values and select @timestamp.
+The first time you visit the Kibana URL you will be asked to configure your index.
+Select the rquired index and select the option for time series values and select @timestamp.

 On the following page, select the Discover tab and you should see the ingested logs.
 You can set the refresh interval to 5 seconds to have the logs regularly refreshed.